Skip to Content

 BBQ with a view?
 Yes, please!

 There’s nothing more enjoyable than a home-cooked meal with a fantastic view.
-Why not inhale the mesquite scent of fresh food sizzling on the barbie while you take in a gorgeous lake?
+So, why not breathe in the scent of fresh food sizzling on the barbie while you take in a gorgeous lake?

-Lake Dunstan offers numerous barbecue facilities that are available for public use.
-No booking ahead either – just show up, take out your hamburger buns, and get started.
+Lake Dunstan has plenty of outdoor barbecue facilities that are available for public use.
+No booking ahead either – just show up, take out your hamburger buns, and get started!

 Another perk?
 Each BBQ area is situated near its own wharf, so you can easily jump or dive off right into the water before your smokey feast.
 Time to fire up those yummy summer treats!